 By Rick Steves

 Remember that it's your trip.
 Don't let bus tour priorities keep you from what you've traveled all the way to Europe to see.
-In Amsterdam, some tour companies instruct their guides to spend time in the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh).
-Skip out if you like.
+If your Amsterdam guide schedules a trip to the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh), feel free to skip out and sightsee on your own.
 Your guide may warn you that you'll get lost and the bus won't wait.
-Keep your independence (and your hotel address in your money belt).
+Keep your independence — and remember the name of your hotel.

-Some options, however, aren't worth the time or money.
+You'll find that some options are a better value through your tour than from the hotel concierge, but others aren't worth the time or money.
 While illuminated night tours of Rome and Paris are marvelous, I'd skip most "nights on the town."
 On the worst kind of big-bus-tour evening, several bus tours come together for an evening of "local color."
-Three hundred Australian, Japanese, and American tourists drinking watered-down sangria and watching flamenco dancing on stage to the rhythm of their digital camera bleeps is big-bus tourism at its grotesque worst.
+Three hundred tourists drinking watered-down sangria and watching flamenco dancing on stage to the rhythm of their camera clicks is big-bus tourism at its worst.

 If you shop…shop around.
 Many people make their European holiday one long shopping spree.
-This suits your guide and the local tourist industry just fine.
-Guides are quick to say, "If you haven't bought a Rolex, you haven't really been to Switzerland," or "You can't say you've experienced Florence if you haven't bargained for and bought a leather coat."
+This suits your guide and the local tourism industry just fine.
+Guides are quick to say, "If you haven't bought a Rolex, you haven't really been to Switzerland," or, "You can't say you've experienced Florence if you haven't bargained for and bought a leather coat."

-Don't necessarily reject your guide's shopping tips; just keep in mind that the prices you see often include a 10–20 percent kickback.
-Tour guides are clever at dominating your time, making it difficult for shoppers to get out and discover the going rate for big purchases.
-Don't let them rush you.
+Don't necessarily reject your guide's shopping tips; just keep in mind that the prices you see often include a 10 to 20 percent kickback.
+Do some comparison shopping, and don't let anyone rush you.
 Never swallow the line, "This is a special price available only to your tour, but you must buy now."

 Seek out unjaded locals.
 The locals most tour groups encounter are hardened businesspeople who put up with tourists because they have to — it's their livelihood.
-Going through Tuscany in a flock of 50 Americans following the tour guide's umbrella, you'll meet all the wrong Italians.
+Spending a "Bavarian evening" with 40 Americans at a touristy beer hall in Munich, you'll meet all the wrong Germans.
+But if you make it a quest to find your own beer hall, it won't be long before you're clinking mugs with friendly locals.
 Break away.
-One summer night in Regensburg, I skipped out.
-While my tour was still piling off the bus, I enjoyed a beer — while overlooking the Danube and under shooting stars — with the great-great-great-grandson of the astronomer Johannes Kepler.
+One summer night in Regensburg, Germany, I skipped out.
+While my tour was still piling off the bus, I enjoyed a beer — while overlooking the Danube, and under shooting stars — with the great-great-great-grandson of the astronomer Johannes Kepler.